Grant-Free NOMA-OTFS Paradigm: Enabling Efficient Ubiquitous Access for LEO Satellite Internet-of-Things: Conclusions

 \section{Conclusions}

-Efficient multiple access paradigms play a critical role for LEO-SATs in the expected next-generation wireless communications to fully unleash their potentials and support ubiquitous massive connectivity.
-We commenced this article by providing a comprehensive overview of the state-of-the-art multiple access schemes and highlighting their limitations in the context of LEO-SATs.
-By amalgamating the advantages of the GF-RA mechanism and the OTFS waveform, we proposed a GF-NOMA-OTFS paradigm to provide efficient access and accommodate the high-mobility of TSLs.
+Efficient NGMA paradigms play a critical role for LEO-SATs in the expected 6G networks to fully unleash their potentials and support ubiquitous massive connectivity.
+We commenced this article by providing a comprehensive overview of the state-of-the-art MA schemes and highlighting their limitations in the context of LEO-SATs.
+By amalgamating the advantages of the GF-RA mechanism and the OTFS waveform, we proposed a GF-NOMA-OTFS paradigm to provide more efficient access and accommodate the high-mobility of TSLs.
 The case study validated that the proposed solution offered prominent gains for ATI and CE in the absence of scheduling information, while harvesting BER performance improvement by fully exploiting full channel diversity.
 Yet, there remain a plethora of open challenges to be addressed, encouraging more technological breakthroughs in the future.

-\begin{IEEEbiographynophoto} {Xingyu Zhou} received the B.S. degree in School of Information and Electronics in Beijing Institute of Technology, Beijing, China, in 2021, and is currently pursuing a M.S. degree in Beijing Institute of Technology, Beijing, China. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto} {Zhen Gao} (Member, IEEE) received the Ph.D. degree in communication and signal processing from the Tsinghua National Laboratory for Information Science and Technology, Department of Electronic Engineering, Tsinghua University, China, in July 2016.
-He is currently an Assistant Professor with the Beijing Institute of Technology. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto} {Jingjing Zhao} (Member, IEEE) received the Ph.D. degree from the Queen Mary University of London, London, U.K., in 2017.
-From 2017 to 2018, she was a Post-Doctoral Research Fellow with the Department of Informatics, King’s College London, London, U.K. Currently, she is an Associate Professor with the Research Institute for Frontier Science, Beihang University, Beihang. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto} {Juan Li} received the Ph.D. degree from the Technical University of Munich in 2016.
-Currently, she is an Assistant Professor with the Advanced Research Institute for Multidisciplinary Science, Beijing Institute of Technology. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto} {Pei Xiao} (Senior Member, IEEE) is currently a Professor of wireless communications with the Institute for Communication Systems (ICS), the home of 5GIC and 6GIC, University of Surrey.
-He is also the Technical Manager of 5GIC, leading the research team in the new physical layer work area and coordinating/supervising research activities across all the work areas within 5GIC/6GIC. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto} {Symeon Chatzinotas} (Senior Member, IEEE) received the Ph.D. degree in electronic engineering from the University of Surrey, Surrey, U.K., 2009.
-He is currently a Full Professor/Chief Scientist I and the Co-Head of the SIGCOM Research Group, SnT, University of Luxembourg. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto} {Derrick Wing Kwan Ng} (Fellow, IEEE) received the Ph.D. degree from The University of British Columbia (UBC) in 2012.
-He is currently working as an Associate Professor at the University of New South Wales, Sydney, Australia. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto} {Bj\"{o}rn Ottersten} (Fellow, IEEE) received the Ph.D. degree in electrical engineering from Stanford University, Stanford, CA, USA, in 1989.
-He held research positions with Link\"{o}ping University, Stanford University, and the University of Luxembourg. \end{IEEEbiographynophoto}